 This month’s Biscuit series, in honor of Jimmy Buffett appearing at Red Rocks (Dr. Hetts is a long-time Parrothead!) is “Parrothead Songlines To Improve Your Behavior and Training Practice”.
 Monthly webinar is “How To Use Two Free Online Tools To Help You Automate Your Business and Save You Time”.
 The monthly CAABChat is “How Useful are ‘Dominance’ and NILIF In Solving Dog Behavior Problems?”
 The science article topic is “Do Clickers Facilitate Learning in Dogs?”

 In September, our CAABChat topic was “A Complex and Dangerous Case of Horse Aggression“.
 Our Biscuit series was “What Would the Dog Say: A Cost-Benefit Approach to Training Decisions“.
 Our BEN Pro Webinar series was two owner education topics “Five Myths About Dominance in Dogs” and “Facts About Punishment”.
 This launched our Owner Education Section of BEN.
 Our scientific article analysis was actually a webinar called ” Can Brain Activity Predict Dogs’ Preferences for Praise or Food?: The REAL Scoop Behind the Headlines”.

 This month we continue with last month’s topic “Identifying and Measuring Emotions in Animals Part II.”
 This month we take up where we left off discussing new ways to measure emotions in animals and what it means for pet professionals.
-It will be on Wednesday, August 3rd at 1:00 PM Mountain Time.

 This month’s BEN Webinar is “Identifying and Measuring Emotions in Animals Part I,” is completed, but come and learn about some exciting new research about emotions and their causes in our video and audio replays.